yolorollo/docs/README.md

 You can help us with translations on [Crowdin](https://crowdin.com/project/lasuite-docs).

-If you intend to make pull requests see [CONTRIBUTING](https://github.com/suitenumerique/docs/blob/main/CONTRIBUTING.md) for guidelines.
+If you intend to make pull requests, see [CONTRIBUTING](https://github.com/suitenumerique/docs/blob/main/CONTRIBUTING.md) for guidelines.

-Directory structure:
+## Directory structure:

 ```markdown
 docs